bkis/obsidian-hard-breaks/README.md

 Long story short: If you...

-- ... need actual line breaks (e.g. for writing Poems)-
+- ... need actual line breaks inside of paragraphs (e.g. for writing Poems...)
-- ... never use *soft* line breaks in Obsidian (because [why should you?](#why-automatic-hard-line-breaks))
+- ... never intentionally use *soft* line breaks in Obsidian anyway (because [why should you?](#why-automatic-hard-line-breaks))
-- ... don't want to type *hard* line breaks manually but still want portable Markdown documents
+- ... don't want to type *hard* line breaks manually when you need them but still want portable Markdown documents

-..., you might linke this.
+..., you might like this.

+If you, for some reason, use *soft* line breaks (that only exist in editing, never in "Reading" mode or any other parsed and rendered version like HTML) a lot, this plugin may not be for you.

 ## What are soft vs. hard line breaks?